Europe South ATLAS of Plucked Instruments

 laghouto

-The laghouto (or laouto) is a kind of hybrid : a large lute-shaped body with a guitar-neck and a mandolin-like tuning.
-A similar type of instrument is used all over the Balkan (often with similar sounding names).
-It is usually quite expensive.
-There are two types : one on the mainland and a larger laghouto on the island of Crete.
-There is also another lute-like instrument : the outi, which is similar to the Turkish oud (see Middle East)
+The laghouto (or laouto) is a kind of hybrid : a large lute-shaped body with a guitar-neck, and a mandolin-like tuning.
+A similar type of instrument is used all over the Balkan (often with similar sounding names, like llautë in Albania).

 The laghouto has 4 double steel strings in mandolin-like tuning.
-On the mainland :

-Cc Gg Dd aa and on Crete : Gg Dd Aa ee .
-Note that the lowest course is up an octave.
-It has a deep strong singing sound.
+Tuning is on the mainland : Cc Gg Dd aa, and on Crete : Gg Dd Aa ee .

 It is played with a plectrum, using the lower courses mainly as drones.
 Playing is not easy, because of the large size, the round back and the tuning.
+However the instrument is very resonating and it has a deep strong singing sound.

 See for the related lutes : lavta and outi under Turkey.